upasadena/interactive-cyoa-tutorial/docs/appendix/reference.md

 ### (TODO) Make a DnD-style skill check plus an arbitrary number N

+### Create a button that picks a random Choice only once and permanently
+This makes it so that once you press the button not only does the button disappear, but you will be unable to deselect the chosen option.

+This is good if you wanted a truly random and risky part of the CYOA.

+!!! note

+    It is recommended that you make such random selections optional for a regular CYOA, otherwise users who do not choose to opt-in with a selection would have to refresh and re-import their options, and may become frustrated with your CYOA.

+    Of course, if the CYOA is based around randomness, probability, and luck (such as doing a skill check in DnD), or if you have made a 'Hard' difficulty for your CYOA then this could be useful.

 ## Groups
 ### (ADD EXAMPLE) Display a list of all Choices selected within a Row or Group